Srimara Srivallabha: Early life

+Titles

+Srimara Srivallabha, also known as Sadayan Maran, bore several epithets, including Ekavira (“unparalleled warrior”), Paracakra-kolahala (“one who caused confusion among enemy forces”), and Avanipasekhara (“protector of the earth”).
+His military successes appear to have enhanced his reputation and are considered to have furnished the occasion for the adoption of the title Paracakra-kolahala.

 Military career

 The Larger Sinnamanur Plates (Sanskrit portion) tells that Srimara defeated the "Mayapandya", the Kerala (Chera), the king of Simhala, the Pallava and the Vallabha.
 The Tamil portion claims victories at Kunnur and Vizhinjam as well as in Sri Lanka.
-It also describes his repulsion of an alliance of the Gangas, the Pallavas, the Cholas and others at Kudamukku (Kumbakonam).
+It also describes his repulsion of an alliance of the Gangas, Pallavas, Cholas, Kalingas and Magadhas at the battle of Kudamukku (Kumbakonam).
+The inscription further attributes other victories to him and presents these achievements as enhancing his military reputation.
+According to the Dalavayapuram copper plates, the Pandyan king Srimara Srivallabha decisively defeated the Pallavas (Kadavas) at the Battle of Anur, asserting Pandyan control over the Kongu region near the Vaigai River.

+Campaigns in Venad

+Srimara Srivallabha is described in inscriptions as having conducted a campaign in the Venad region, during which he is said to have defeated the Kerala ruler at the battles of Kunnur and Vizhinjam.

 Invasion of Sri Lanka

 The Pandya victories in Lanka are corroborated by the Mahavamsa.

 The evidence of the Mahavamsa confirms in some measure the statement in the Pandya grant regarding the conquest of Ceylon.
 According to that chronicle there was a Pandya invasion of Ceylon during the reign of the Singhalese king Sena I. The Pandyan victory in the battle fought at Mahatalita was complete and the army of king Pandu spread destruction all over the land.
-The Singhalese king fled from his capital and took refuge in the Malaya country Prince Mahinda, the ' sub-king ' committed suicide and was followed by others in this act and prince Kassapa, after an exhibition of personal valour, also fled The Pandya forces took possession of the capital, carried away a large amount of booty ' and made Lanka of none value whatsoever ' and eventually the Pandya king entered into a treaty with the fugitive king of Ceylon restoring the country to him.
+The Singhalese king fled from his capital and took refuge in the Malaya country Prince Mahinda, the ' sub-king ' committed ritual suicide and was followed by others in this act and prince Kassapa, after an exhibition of personal valour, also fled The Pandya forces took possession of the capital, carried away a large amount of booty ' and made Lanka of none value whatsoever ' and eventually the Pandya king entered into a treaty with the fugitive king of Ceylon restoring the country to him.